VMEX-finance/vmex/packages/contracts/README.md

 run `yarn vmex:deploy` in another terminal to deploy the contracts and the fork of mainnet on the localhost network

+Or, run `yarn start:dev` to run a node and deploy in the same terminal

 you can use metamask to execute contract calls on the frontend

 run `yarn console:localhost:fork` to start console that can interact with the above forked mainnet on the localhost network